Born2Root/Fast-Font/README.md

 ## ⁉️ How to use the Font:

 ### Use in Software
-In Word, enable "Use Contextual Alternates" in the OpenType Features.
+In MS-Word, select the text and enable "Use Contextual Alternates" in the OpenType Features.

 ![M$ Word](word.jpg)